Stephen Liddle: Honours and awards

-He was awarded the RSC Sir Edward Frankland Fellowship (2011), the RSC Radiochemistry Group Bill Newton Award (2011), the RSC Corday-Morgan Prize (2015), and the RSC Tilden Prize (2020).
+He is a recipient of the RSC Sir Edward Frankland Fellowship (2011), the RSC Radiochemistry Group Bill Newton Award in 2011, the RSC Corday-Morgan Prize in 2015, the RSC Tilden Prize in 2020, and a Royal Society of Chemistry Dalton Division Horizon Team Prize in 2021.

-He was a recipient of a Rising Star Award at the 41st International Conference on Coordination Chemistry (2014).
+He was a recipient of a Rising Star Award at the 41st International Conference on Coordination Chemistry in 2014.

-He was awarded an Alexander von Humboldt Foundation Friedrich Wilhelm Bessel Research award (2019).
+He was awarded an Alexander von Humboldt Foundation Friedrich Wilhelm Bessel Research award in 2019.